Call to speak with us

 Average rating: 4.8/5

 “[The facilitator] is a great presenter with excellent knowledge and lived experience in clinical trials.
-The workshop provided further information of clinical trials to help with knowledge past the initial ‘what are trials’ phase.
-Great workshop.” – Mardi Cleggett, Manager, Clinical Trials and Research, Mildura Base Public Hospital
+The workshop provided further information of clinical trials to help with knowledge past the initial “what are the trials’ phase.
+Great workshop.”
+Mardi Cleggett, Clinical Trials and Research, Mildura Base Public Hospital

 Knowledge can fade over time.
 This means most of us must occasionally revisit and review important concepts.
 Refresher training helps keep key knowledge up to date.